Nikola Lakčević (footballer)

-Nikola Lakčević (born 28 October 1999) is a Serbian footballer who plays as a winger for FK Partizan in the Serbian SuperLiga.
+Nikola Lakčević (born 28 October 1999) is a Serbian footballer who plays as a winger.

 Career

-FK Partizan
+Partizan

 Lakčević moved to the club in 2017, but had to endure several years on loan before getting his chance in the first team.
 He made his league debut for the club on 18 August 2019, coming on as a 62nd minute substitute for Aleksandar Lutovac in a 3–0 home victory over FK Rad.